lastuniverse/test-task-selesa/README_en.md

 - As the main system timer (ticker), I chose the `gsap` timer.
 Everything is tied to it, from animation control to managing the internal timings of game components.
 I did this to have a single control point for all timings.
 - I used my own development—assets (ZIP archives containing media files and `json` data describing layer structures, their sprite content, and animation sets), a Pixi plugin for loading these assets, and a component for rendering these assets and their animations.

+## A Bit About Features Not Included in the Original Specification
+- Added mechanics for adaptive resizing of the game to fit the screen on window resizes.
+- Added mechanics for pausing the game when the game tab is inactive.
+- Added a button to enter and exit fullscreen mode.

 ## Project Folder Structure (Omitting the Obvious)
 - `./public` - Static files folder (game assets), took approximately 6 hours in total